brendobrendo/monkey_kingdom/monkey-decision-making-model.md

 | **Growth**             | Expanding understanding and capabilities. |
 | **Contribution**       | Supporting and helping others in the group. |

-Each action the monkey takes is based on an **expected value calculation** of how well it fulfills these needs while increasing **survival and reproductive success**.
+Each action a monkey takes is based on an **internal calculation** of how well the expected outcome of that action aligns with these **behavioral values**.
+Ultimately, these values serve the monkey’s core goals of **survival and reproductive success** by shaping its priorities and decision-making.

 ## **5️⃣ Available Actions**
 Monkeys can take various actions based on their beliefs, status, and immediate needs: